UPDATED NOVEMBER 12, 2020

-Basil and parsley are soft herbs and you do not want to lose their delicate flavours by adding them too early in the cooking process.
-Mostly used in quick cook such as stir-fry or adding them to ground beef for meatballs and burger patties.
+Basil and parsley are soft herbs and you do not want to lose their delicate flavors by adding them too early in the cooking process.
+Mostly used in quick-cook such as stir-fry or adding them to ground beef for meatballs and burger patties.
 Also, make delicious steak toppings.

 It is not a must to use fresh herbs.
 No doubt, I prefer using fresh, you may go with what you have.

 I dislike wastages so I will still use my dried rosemary if fresh is not available.
 There is no point in buying fresh when you have dried unless there are other uses for them which you may want to know about.
 Check out the below articles on ways to use your leftover fresh herbs.